-One killed in Japan as typhoon approaches capital, millions advised to evacuate
+One killed in Japan as typhoon makes landfall, millions advised to evacuate

 Heavy winds have already caused some damage, particularly in Chiba east of Tokyo, where one of the strongest typhoons to hit Japan in recent years destroyed or damaged 30,000 houses a month ago.

 A man in his forties was killed in an overturned car in the prefecture early on Saturday, while five people were injured as winds blew roofs off several houses, according to NHK.
+Several people were missing in a town near Tokyo after a landslide destroyed two houses, NHK said.

 A number of municipal governments issued evacuation advisories to areas particularly at risk of floods and landslides, including some in the most populous Tokyo region.